This post may contain affiliate links (read more)

 – £1 when that person reaches £20

-– £2.50 when that person reaches £40 (it still says this on the refer a friend scheme, despite the threshold being reduced to £30)
+– £2.50 when that person reaches £40 (it still says this on the refer a friend scheme, despite the threshold now being £30)

 However, your friend needs to sign up and stick with it – so far I have referred 6 people and only received the initial sign up 50p reward – no one has made it to £20, let alone £40!

-When you log in, you’ll be shown a list of available surveys and the monetary reward available.
+When you sign in, you’ll see a list of available surveys and the monetary reward available.
 Sometimes there are a couple of prescreening questions which will tell you whether the survey’s suitable for you or not.
-Most of the questions are multiple choice, although there are some free text answers to.
-There is a progress bar above the questions, so you can gauge how long is left.
+Most of the questions are multiple choice, although there are some free text answers too.
+You can see how much is remaining by looking at the progress bar.

 – Surveys are regular, sometimes multiple surveys in a day so it’s worth checking back often.